cx1111/IAP2017-comp-essentials/README.md

 # Computing Essentials for Scientists and Engineers

+These classes aim to teach concepts and habits that make programming a more simplified and comfortable process for those who did not study computer science.

+The presenter will use slideshows and read/write/manipulate files and programs during the sessions.
+Class participation is encouraged.

+No prerequisites.
+Advanced signup required.
+3 Sessions (first session is helpful for subsequent ones):

+- Tue 24 Jan, 1800-1900
+- Wed 25 Jan, 1800-1900
+- Thu 26 Jan, 1800-1900

-## Session 1 - Files, Programs and Directories
+## Session 1 - Storage and Interpretation of Files

 Content:

 - Information storage.
-ASCII, dat files, etc.
+ASCII, UTF, binary dat files, etc.
 - Source code, machine code, and in between.
 - File types.
-Everything is binary, it just depends how you use/interpret it.
+Everything is binary, it just depends how programs use/interpret it.
-- The PATH environment variable.
-- Calling executables from the terminal/command line.
-NO SPACES IN YOUR DIRECTORIES PLEASE!
+- The PATH environment variable and calling executables from the terminal/command line.
+- Virtual environments in Python.

 Learning Outcomes:

 - Understand the common basis of all files and that interpretation is contextual.
 - Know the directory structure of your OS
-- Not rely/be overly dependent on shortcuts and know where your programs are.
+- Know where your programs are or should be.
 - Feel comfortable dealing with all file types and place less importance on file extensions.
-- Keep a clean logical workflow.
 - Understand why program installers exist and why you usually don't just download the final program.
 - Know what is happening when you are looking at a 'corrupt' (not actually corrupt) file.